rpastijn/UpgradeTo19cHOL/lab300/content.md

 $ <copy>sqlplus / as sysdba</copy>
 ````

-### Set tablespace to READ ONLY and determina datafiles ###
+### Set tablespace to READ ONLY and determine datafiles ###

-Change the tablespace USERS to READ ONLY to prepare it for transportation to the target database.
+Change the tablespace USERS (so basically all tablespaces that contain user data) to READ ONLY to prepare it for transportation to the target database.
 Remember, in this example we only have data in the USERS tablespace.
 If you do this in another environment, determine all tablespaces applicable using dba_objects and dba_segments.

 ````
 SQL> <copy>alter tablespace USERS READ ONLY;</copy>

+Tablespace altered.
 ````
-    Tablespace altered.

 We can now determine the datafiles that we need to copy to the target environment as part of the Transportable Tablespaces.
 We will only transport those tablespaces that contain user data:

 ````
-SQL> <copy>select name
-     from v$datafile
-     where ts# in (select ts#
+SQL> <copy>select name from v$datafile where ts# in (select ts#
                    from v$tablespace
                    where name='USERS');</copy>
 ````